 Campsites: First, find out where the established campsites are.
 If it’s too far from one camp to the next, figure out if there’s another likely place you can stay.
 Knowing how to read a topo map will help, or you may get details from trip reports or the other backpacking resources noted above.

-Water sources: Bringing along a filter or purifier is essential, but they’re useless if you don’t know where your water is coming from.
+Water sources: Bringing along a water filter or purifier is essential, but they’re useless if you don’t know where your water is coming from.
 Are there reliable streams?
 A lake you’re walking by?
 Or will you need to take a detour to reach your water source?
 If you’re getting your water from snowfields, you’ll need to factor in enough fuel to melt the snow.
 If your water will be murky, you may need to bring a specific type of filter or prefilter.

-Terrain: Hopefully, you have a general idea of what you’re getting yourself into before you go, but your map will show you exactly where your elevation gains will happen, where you’ll get your rest breaks with views, etc. Trip reports will tell you if the road is out, if there are sections of the trail that are washed out or re-routed, and such things to watch out for as snow on the ground, lots of mud or perhaps even the presence of poisonous plants.
+Terrain: Hopefully, you have a general idea of what you’re getting yourself into before you go, but your map (or GPS device) will show you exactly where your elevation gains will happen, where you’ll get your rest breaks with views, etc. Trip reports will tell you if the road is out, if there are sections of the trail that are washed out or re-routed, and such things to watch out for as snow on the ground, lots of mud or perhaps even the presence of poisonous plants.

 Gear and Supplies